Vital Signs Report 2024 - Navigating Change

 Thank you to our Vital Signs sponsors

-Our sponsors make it possible to produce the Vital Signs data and reports.
+The generosity of our sponsors makes it possible to produce the Vital Signs data and reports.

 Acknowledgements